 Probability intervals (upper and lower probability limits) are calculated per 40 CFR 58 Appendix A section 4, by using the percent differences retrieved from station precision checks.
 The EPA has established that 95% of the independent audit points taken for a given year should fall within this calculated probability interval to validate the bias calculated from the precision checks.
-The percent differences between the audit concentrations and the indicated concentrations taken in 2019 for CO were compared to the probability intervals.
-Out of the 57 audit concentration points taken for CO in 2019, 49% fell between the probability intervals for the organization.
-There were 137 audit concentration points taken during 2019 for the APCD's O_3 network.
-Of those 137 ozone audit points, 24 fell outside the probability intervals.
-This means that 82% of the audit points for O_3 fell between the probability limits.
-Out of the 33 audit points taken for SO2 in 2019, 79% fell between the probability intervals.
+The percent differences between the audit concentrations and the indicated concentrations taken in 2022 for CO were compared to the probability intervals.
+Out of the 55 audit concentration points taken for CO in 2022, 75% fell between the probability intervals for the organization.
+There were 140 audit concentration points taken during 2022 for the APCD's O_3 network.
+Of those 144 ozone audit points, 23 fell outside the probability intervals.
+This means that 84% of the audit points for O_3 fell between the probability limits.
+Out of the 31 audit points taken for SO2 in 2022, 81% fell between the probability intervals.
 Therefore, all four gaseous criteria pollutants do not meet the requirement that specifies that ninety-five percent of the individual percent differences (all audit concentration levels) for the performance evaluations should be captured within the probability intervals for the primary quality assurance organization (40CFR 58 Appendix A section 4.1.5).

-APCD believes the reason it did not meet the above requirement in 2019 is due to the fact that the probability intervals are calculated based on precision checks that are closer to the middle of the calibration scale, which give small percent differences and tight probability intervals.
+APCD believes the reason it did not meet the above requirement in 2022 is due to the fact that the probability intervals are calculated based on precision checks that are closer to the middle of the calibration scale, which give small percent differences and tight probability intervals.
 A newer requirement in the CFR is pushing APCD to audit in the lower portion of the site instrumentation's calibration scale, due to the fact that this is where 80% of the ambient data is being captured.
 By auditing in the low end of the calibration scale, APCD is seeing higher percent differences between the audit concentration and the instrument response.
-APCD believes this is due in part to the low audit concentration differences producing large percent differences and partly because the instruments are calibrated on a higher scale than where 80% of the ambient data falls due to the relatively small number of episodes that do produce high ambient concentrations which have an effect on public health.
+APCD believes this is due in part to the low audit concentration differences producing large percent differences and partly because the instruments are calibrated on a higher scale than where the audits are being conducted.
+The instruments are being calibrated at a higher scale than where 80% of the ambient data falls due to the relatively small number of episodes that do produce high ambient concentrations which have an effect on public health.
 Recently, APCD has begun to lower the calibration range on most pollutants and lower the precision values at most of its sites.
 This will hopefully help to rectify this problem but still allow APCD to capture the higher concentration pollution episodes within the instrument's calibration range.